 - No re-approval required for orders/invoices up to: Enter an amount to prevent the Orders and Invoices from going for reapproval over small increases.

 - Include 3rd party orders/invoices in approval: Third-party Invoices may originate from external sources such as OCR Scanning or other integrations such as EPOS.
-Tick to have these Invoices go through the Approval process.
+Check to have these Invoices go through the Approval process.

 Step three: Enforce/Exclude Orders as a prerequisite to invoicing

-- Go to Setup > Company Details & Settings > Supplier Details.
+- Go to Setup > Default Settings.

 - Click Process.